Zertz/ZertzPhotoBundle/README.md

         'format' => 'small',
     ))

-In a twig template, add the `path` filter and specify the format to display:
+In a Twig template, add the `path` filter and specify the format to display:

     <img src="{{ photo|path('medium') }}">